Are Dental Implants Safe for Patients With Diabetes?

 Dental veneers are wafer-thin shells applied to the front of the teeth to alter their shape, color, size, and look.
 Your dentist may offer dental veneers if you have discolored, worn down, cracked, chipped, or oddly shaped teeth.

-Compared to dental implants where a surgical procedure involves, veneers are minimally invasive dental surgery appropriate for people with diabetes with healthy teeth and gums.
+Compared to dental implants, where a surgical procedure involves veneers, it is minimally invasive dental surgery appropriate for people with diabetes with healthy teeth and gums.
 You will, however, need to reshape the enamel to make it easier for the veneers to adhere.
-Your dentist may suggest that it’s better to go for veneers if you have enough tooth substance left rather than going for the option of dental implants.
+Your dentist may suggest that it’s better to go for veneers if you have enough tooth substance left rather than opt for dental implants.
 Post-treatment difficulties such as infection and inflammation are less or zero with veneers.

 Implant Treatment We Performed For Our Diabetic Patient: